 Working in partnership

-Realising Nilpena’s future will be a collaborative effort between government and the Adnyamathanha people, landowners and community, researchers, educators and tourism operators.
+Realising Nilpena’s future is a collaborative effort between government and the Adnyamathanha people, landowners and community, researchers, educators and tourism operators.

 Primarily, the creation of Nilpena Ediacara National Park, including development of the visitor precinct and establishing ongoing management, is being delivered through South Australian Government funding and Commonwealth Government grants in partnership with the Flinders Ranges Ediacara Foundation.
 The Flinders Ranges Ediacara Foundation was established in 2018 with the single purpose to protect the world’s greatest fossil record of first animal life.
 The Foundation aims to support research and education, generate economic outcomes through tourism and to make the fossils accessible for all.